Greece in the Eurovision Song Contest 2022: Internal selection

 and Giannis Petridis—shortlisted five entrants in late October 2021.
 Following this procedure, each member could pick between 5 and 10 entries, and the ones among these that obtained the majority of the preferences were selected to the following phase.
-The committee then proceeded to discuss with the acts the details of their potential participation at ERT's headquarters, planning to make their final decision by the end of December 2021.
+The committee then proceeded to discuss with the acts the details of their potential participation at ERT's headquarters and planned to make their final decision by the end of December 2021.
 On 17 November 2021, Nancy Zampetoglou and Thanasis Anagnostopoulos announced the shortlisted acts on their ERT program Studio 4.
 These were: Good Job Nicky, Joanna Drigo, Ilias Kozas, Lou Is (stage name of Louiza Sofianopoulou) and Amanda Tenfjord.

 Tenfjord was ultimately announced as the selected entrant on 15 December 2021, with her song to be revealed the first week of March 2022.
-In late February 2022, a demo was leaked of the entry, which is reported to be titled "Die Together".
+In late February 2022, a demo was leaked of the entry, which was reported to be titled "Die Together".
 The official reveal of the song took place on 10 March.
 "Die Together" was written by Tenfjord and Bjørn Helge Gammelsæter and produced by Gammelsæter.

 Promotion

 To promote the entry, the music video was released on 10 March during the song's presentation on Studio 4.
 It had been filmed in early February on the Greek island of Symi.
 An acoustic version of the song was released on 8 April and was created with the Norwegian University of Science and Technology Medical Students Choir; it was arranged by Edvard Synnes and filmed by Kristoffer Skogheim.
-Tenfjord performed the song live for the first time on 14 April during ERT's chat show Dynata (Δυνατά) where she also spoke about the her upcoming participation in the contest.
-The appearance also included previous Greek Eurovision contestant's Bessy Argyraki (Greece 1977), Nikos Raptakis (Greece 2014) and Konstantinos Christoforou (Cyprus 1996, 2002, 2005).
+Tenfjord performed the song live for the first time on 14 April during ERT's chat show Dynata (Δυνατά) where she also spoke about her upcoming participation in the contest.
+The appearance also included previous Greek Eurovision contestants Bessy Argyraki (Greece 1977), Nikos Raptakis (Greece 2014) and Konstantinos Christoforou (Cyprus 1996, 2002, 2005).